-- The station is served by commuter and intercity services serving Heuston and Connolly stations; however, infrequent services do not make travel by train an attractive option. - Vacant ground floor units in the vicinity of the train station reflect the limited use of the train station as a means of travel and surrounding vacant land.
+- The station is served by commuter and intercity services serving Heuston and Connolly stations; however, infrequent services do not make travel by train an attractive option. - Vacant ground floor retail units in the vicinity of the train station reflect the limited use of the train station as a means of travel.